naveedalirehmani/Obsidian/Linkedin.md

 ```
-Hi Tayyaba,
+Hi Leen,

-I'm Naveed Ali - I wanted to connect because I'm very interested in pursuing a career at Abendsoft, especially related to web development.
+I'm Naveed Ali - I wanted to connect because I'm very interested in pursuing a career at JWM, especially related to web Developer.

 I'm also looking for an internship and was wondering if I could forward you my resume?
 ```

 ```
-Hi Adam,
+Hi Anastasiya,

-I wanted to connect because I'm very interested in pursuing a career at Adecco.
+I'm a full stack developer & I'm very interested in pursuing a career at Pargo.

 I'm also looking for an internship and was wondering if I could forward you my resume?
 ```